 - Outputs: Identify outputs, which include information about the physical outputs of the process, such as waste and finished parts.

 - Product and Process Information: Identify the necessary product and process information that would be required to instantiate the transformation functions, such as CAD files, CAM files, technical drawings, and specifications sheets.

 - Resources: Identify specific manufacturing assets, such as machines, tools, and operators, that would be required to instantiate the transformation functions.

 - Validation: Explain how the model is validated.
-An example of validation includes procuring the data (i.e., inputs and outputs) from a physical (or virtual) manufacturing setting and validate this output against the computed output from the transformation function that is run with inputs from the real manufacturing setting.
-Compute the degree of error between the outputs from the model and the real manufacturing setting.
+An example of validation includes procuring the data (i.e., inputs and outputs) from a physical (or virtual) manufacturing setting and validating this output against the computed output from the transformation function that is run with inputs from the real manufacturing setting.
 Other approaches may be taken.

 - Advancements to knowledge and understanding of UMP modeling through innovative and expressive representations and methodologies, novel formal representations, more accurate or specialized metric, metric representations that support cascading to higher production levels, or exploration of variations for families of UMP models.